 How to Measure Social Impact?

 Now that you know the basics about social impact and the importance of measuring it correctly, the information leaves you with a question.
-How to measure social impact in a company and use it for the benefit of the organization?
+How can social impact in a company be measured and used to benefit the organization?

 Here’s my step-by-step guide for measuring social impact effectively.